Finding scholarly information for your case study

 For more help watch:

 Apply the keywords you brainstormed earlier to databases to find relevant references.

-Business Source Complete is a key business database that you should become familiar with.
+Business Source Ultimate is a key business database that you should become familiar with.
 It will be useful throughout your studies.

 These can help to narrow your search.

-Search this database the same way you search Business Source Complete.
+Search this database the same way you search Business Source Ultimate.
 It is really useful for finding Australian content.